coop152/obsidian-vaults/Programming Languages & Paradigms/Haskell/Haskell - Strictness.md

 sum [] = 0
 sum (x:xs) = x + sum xs
 ```
 `sum` is strict in the argument, it's head, and its tail.
-In addition it is also strict in its "spine"; that is, the shape of the object must be correct.
+In addition it is also strict in its "spine"; that is, the object must be constructed correctly.
 In this case, if the list was `1 : 2 : errVal` then `sum` would also fail.

 Consider the logical AND operator: `x && y`
 Because this operator short circuits, it is only strict on **it's first argument**.
 In some cases the second argument will be evaluated, but not all.